 I hope the arts community will rally around Botero and find a way to convince exhibitors that his important new works must be shown in the United States.

-[ UPDATE: Botero’s Abu Ghraib paintings and drawings will be exhibited at the Doe Library, located at the University of California, Berkeley, from January 29th to March 25th, 2007.
-ALSO: Jack Rasmussen, Director and Curator of the American University Museum at the Katzen Arts Center in Washington, D.C., that Botero’s paintings will be exhibited at the American University Museum from November 6th to December 30th, 2007. ]
+Botero’s Abu Ghraib paintings and drawings were exhibited at the Doe Library, located at the University of California, Berkeley, from Jan.
+29 to March 25, 2007.
+They were also exhibited at the American University Museum in Washington, D.C., from Nov.
+6 to Dec.
+30, 2007.